Alone2/RC-CarApplication/README.md

 In our implementation, the Raspberry Pi generates it's own Lighttpd server to upload images taken by the car in order to display them in the application.

+After downloading the app to your phone, you need to allow the app to use your location via your android settings.